WhiteTrafficLight/MIDIFiles/README.md

 ## AI Music Metaverse Project WAVE

-This repository is to save AI generated MIDI files to use in music metaverse WAVE project.
+This repository is for AI generated MIDI files to use in music metaverse WAVE project.
 All the data is visualized and editable by gamification.